edmunds/shadowreader/docs/local_parser.md

 There must be a RegEx capturing group named `uri` which captures the uri of the logged event.
 The RegEx must be in the [Python format](https://docs.python.org/3/howto/regex.html).
 ```
 :param file: Name of log file to parse.
+Accepts wildcards.
 :param app: Name of the application for the logs.
 :param bucket: S3 bucket to store the parsed logs to, Ex: "my-bucket123"
 :param timeformat: The format of the timestamp in the logs.
 Ex: 'DD/MMM/YYYY:HH:mm:ss ZZ'